xli20004/xli20004.github.io/README.md

 ## Introduction

 Xudong Li received his BSc. in Solid State Physics from Sichuan University.
-He obtained his PhD at Qeen Mary, University of London, sponsored by the Andrew Carnegie Research Fund of The Institute of Materials, Minerals and Mining, UK.
+He obtained his PhD at Queen Mary, University of London, sponsored by the Andrew Carnegie Research Fund of The Institute of Materials, Minerals and Mining, UK.

 ## Research Interests

-1. In situ synthesis of organic-inorganic nanocomposites for bone grafting
+1. Situ synthesis of organic-inorganic nanocomposites for bone grafting
 2. Biomedical hydrogels for tissue engineering scaffolds
 3. Biomineralization and biomimetic synthesis
 4. Biomaterials characterization and surface modification